dmaristem/fanfic_scraper/README.md

 Note: This is for the preservation of selected works of fiction that I deem to be exceptional, not for any replication and distribution of other people's creative output for my own profit.

 ## Tools:
-Python, Python libraries: BeautifulSoup4, requests, reportlab
+Python, Python libraries: BeautifulSoup4, requests, ReportLab